-- (3) Other fees are billed for services other than the audit fees, audit-related fees and income tax fees.
-These services consisted of translation services. - (4) Income tax fees were billed for tax consulting and compliance services, the review of income tax returns and the review of executive compensation and expatriate tax returns.
+- (3) Income tax fees were billed for tax consulting and compliance services, the review of income tax returns and the review of executive compensation and expatriate tax returns. - (4) Other fees are billed for services other than those reported as Income Tax, Audit, or Audit-Related Fees.